royaltm/spectrusty-tutorial/step3.md

 First, let me describe how I imagine it would work.

-When the feature is ON, whenever the user requests data from the TAPE by e.g. typing the `LOAD ""` command, the TAPE will automatically play and at the same time, the TURBO mode will be turned on automatically.
+When the feature is on, whenever the user requests data from the TAPE e.g. by typing the `LOAD ""` command, the TAPE will automatically play.
+At the same time, the TURBO mode will turn on automatically.

-Another condition triggering the TURBO mode would be if the user has started recoding and then typed `SAVE "name"` and pressed ENTER - TAPE pulses will start being emitted by Spectrum.
+Another condition triggering the TURBO mode would be if the user had started recording and then typed `SAVE "name"` and pressed ENTER.
+TAPE pulses will start being emitted by Spectrum.

 The conditions, to turn OFF the TURBO mode, would be either:
-* when the TAPE is playing and Spectrum no longer expects the `EAR IN` signal,
+* when the TAPE is playing, and Spectrum no longer expects the `EAR IN` signal,
-* when the TAPE is playing and it ends,
+* when the TAPE is playing, and it ends,
-* when the TAPE is recording and the emitting of data signal ends.
+* when the TAPE is recording, and the emitting of data signal ends.

 The good news is, for our FLASH TAPE implementation, we only need to make some changes in `run_frame`.
 However, I think it's time to split this method into smaller functions because it starts to become unreadable.
 Not only by human programmers.
-The Rust optimizer doesn't really like large functions.
+The Rust optimizer doesn't really like large function bodies.

 So here's our final `run_frame`: